| Crates.io | azure_identity |

 cargo add azure_identity

 DeveloperToolsCredential and AzureCliCredential can authenticate as the user signed in to the Azure CLI.
-To sign in to the Azure CLI, run az login.
-On a system with a default web browser, the Azure CLI launches the browser to authenticate a user.
+To log in to the Azure CLI, run az login as described in Azure CLI documentation.

 DeveloperToolsCredentialDeveloperToolsCredential simplifies authentication while developing apps.
-It attempts to authenticate via developer tools such as the Azure CLI, stopping when one succeeds.
+It attempts to authenticate via a series of developer tools such as the Azure CLI, stopping when one succeeds.
 After receiving a token from a particular tool, it uses that tool for all subsequent token requests.
 See the type's reference documentation for more details.

 This example demonstrates authenticating the SecretClient from the azure_security_keyvault_secrets crate using DeveloperToolsCredential.